michaelalb/ThePhylogeneticGame/README.md

 `conda env create -f environment.yml`

-Please note this environment may only be installed on a linux machine as Raxml requires a linux machine.
+Please note this environment may only be installed on a linux machine as RaxML-NG program requires a linux machine.

 To run an experiment run the ProjectMain.py file. <br />
 There are the relevant parameters: <br />